Contact

 Raise your editing game with our team

-In The Big Edit, we will guide you through all the aspects of the book editing process, developing and polishing your technical writing skills, on a sentence-by-sentence basis and teaching you how to self-edit.
+In The Big Edit, we will guide you through all the aspects of the book editing process, developing and polishing your technical writing skills on a sentence by sentence basis and teaching you how to self-edit.

 From the developmental edit to a final review

-We’ll guide you step by step with killer logic through the wonderful process of drilling down from structural development through to line-by-line style so that you become your own best editor for a lifetime of happy writing.
+We’ll guide you step-by-step with killer logic through the wonderful process of drilling down from structural development through to line-by-line style so that you become your own best editor for a lifetime of happy writing.

 You want tips and tricks from inside the editing network?
 Find out more about what literary agents and most editors really, really want and top up your course learning with our regular program of live classes and guests from within the industry.

-Towards publishing
+Toward publishing

 Writers enjoy writing, but editing is the core skill that differentiates published authors from new writers.
 Invest wisely and learn from the best editors.